iskandergaba/StockHawk-UdacityAndroidDevNanodegreeP3/README.md

 adding a widget, and adding a library.

 ##Why this Project?
+Stock Hawk gives you an opportunity to diagnose problems and practice improving apps.
+These skills are vital to building apps users will love.

+Diagnosing issues with existing apps is key to working on large apps or continuing projects in Android.
+Being aware of the common pitfalls in app design frees a developer to produce novel app experiences without making the same mistakes over and over.

 ##What Will I Learn?
+In this project, you will:

+    Diagnose existing issues with an app.
+    Make an app accessible to sight-impaired users.
+    Allow your app to be localized for distribution in other countries.
+    Handle error cases in Android.
+    Add a widget to your app experience.
+    Leverage the functionality of a library in your app.

 ##How Will I Complete this Project?

+You will improve the Stock Hawk app for this project.

+You can download the starting code for Stock Hawk from the Stock Hawk repository on GitHub.
+The app currently finds stock prices from the internet and allows users to add stocks to track.

+Your job will be to take the user feedback in the UX Review and implement changes that will make the app production ready.

+All of the issues you need to address to meet specifications are hinted at in the UX Review.
+There are also a few optional ways in which the apps can be improved that are not mentioned in the UX Review.

 ##User Feedback for Stock Hawk (All fixed):
 ###Hellen says: